 Human Resource Services oversees a new employee compliance training that all new employees are required to complete within 30 days of hire that is intended to familiarize new staff with certain policies and conduct expected of them.
-Policies covered in this certification include Boise State Policy 1060: Non-discrimination and Domestic Violence.
+Policies covered in this certification include Boise State Policy 1060: Non-discrimination and Anti-Harassment and the State of Idaho's Policy on Domestic Violence.
 Additionally, information is provided about how and to whom harassment and discrimination should be reported.